VirginiaLynne is a mother of five. She writes about parenting, crafts, games for children, family fun, and Christian ministry ideas.

 - About how many Lego bricks are produced every hour? (over 5 million)

-- How many different ways can 2 eight-stud bricks be combined (24 different ways)
+- How many different ways can two eight-stud bricks be combined (24 different ways)

 - Which of the following is not a Lego theme: a.
 Jack Stone b.
 Harry Potter c.
 Fighter Planes d.
 Paradisa.
 (Fighter Planes)